sag-gov-integration-unit/webmethods-container-deployments/docker/apigateway/README.md

 ```

 ## Optional: Overwriting Docker Configs

+By default, all deployments in this project are setup to use the protected "Software AG Government Solutions GitHub Container Registry" at:

+ghcr.io/softwareag-government-solutions/

 If you need to overwrite certain docker deployment vars like TAG or REG, simply add them to your shell ENV variables...